lionelherrerobattista/ice_cream_world_frontend/README.md

 # Ice Cream World Front-end

 This is the front-end for the Ice Cream World business.
-It displays the flavors that the business sells.
+It displays the flavors that the business will sell.
 The admin can add new flavors, edit or delete them.

 # Getting started

+1. Start app

 ```bash
 npm start
 ```

-## Run with backend in docker
+## Run with backend in Docker

+1. Run app with Docker

 ```bash
 npm run docker